 Amy qualified as a teacher through Teach First and worked as a secondary school teacher for four years in Yorkshire and London.
 Amy joined First Give in July 2016.

 Isaac is a fan of young people and what they can achieve when they are given the chance.
 He has worked in the charity sector since 2007 and joined First Give in August 2017.

 Leon has been working in the charity sector for ten years in England, Wales and internationally.
 He is also Deputy Chair of Brook, the young person's sexual health clinic.
 Leon joined First Give in July 2016.

 Georgia previously worked in executive education marketing before joining the charity sector.
 She seeks to support and develop local charities, education and young people.
 Georgia joined First Give in January 2018.

 Eva is a professional actor and voice artist, who has toured throughout the UK and Italy.
 She is thrilled to be able to use these skills to help young people improve their public speaking skills through the First Give programme.

 Olivia has completed Year Here, a post-graduate course in social innovation, and is currently working on her own documentary about humour and play therapy.

 Helen has primarily been an actor for the past five years and is pleased to be using her experience to benefit young people with their public speaking skills.

 Originally from Glasgow, Rob is a professionally trained actor and singer.
 Most recently he was the Vocal Captain onboard the Celebrity Constellation for Celebrity Cruises.

-We are recruiting for inspiring people to work for us as School Facilitators.
-Please read about the role and how to apply here.
+We are recruiting for a School Facilitator in South Wales!
+Read about the role and find out how to apply here.